universeitde/virtbase-ios/README.md

   </a>
 </p>

-Virtbase for iOS is a native client for managing Virtbase infrastructure from iPhone and iPad.
-It provides direct access to servers without relying on desktop workflows, with a focus on clarity and predictable system interaction.
+Virtbase for iOS is a native app to manage your Virtbase servers directly from iPhone and iPad.
+It is built to give you straightforward access to your infrastructure without depending on a desktop setup.

-The app integrates essential infrastructure operations into a single interface.
-This includes remote access via VNC, firewall configuration, backup management, and real-time system visibility.
-Functionality is designed to closely reflect the underlying platform, allowing precise control while operating remotely.
+The app brings common server management tasks into a single place.
+You can connect to machines using integrated VNC, adjust firewall rules, manage backups, and keep an eye on system state in near real time.
+The goal is not to hide complexity, but to make interactions faster and more accessible when you are away from your main environment.

 > [!IMPORTANT]
-> Virtbase for iOS is under active development and should be considered experimental.
-Interfaces, APIs, and behavior may change without notice, and stability is not guaranteed for production use.
+> This app is still in active development.
+Things may change, break, or behave differently between updates.
 >
-> Contributions must follow clear authorship standards.
-Submissions should be understood and reviewed by the contributor.
-Pure AI-generated contributions are only accepted if explicitly marked and verified for correctness, security, and maintainability.
+> Contributions should be reviewed and understood before submission.
+Pure AI-generated contributions must be clearly marked and checked for correctness and security.